Understanding Geometry (Mathematical Reasoning)

 Category Description for Mathematical Reasoning (Gr.
 PK-9)

+A grade-level curriculum and supplement in one activity book approach!
+The Mathematical Reasoning series is a colorful and engaging worktext for students as young as 3 up through 9th grade students.
 At such an early age, mathematical reasoning begins with simple activities such as distinguishing between even or odd amounts and learning the ordinal numbers.
-This series is correlated to the NCTM standards and accordingly incorporates topics such as patterns, number concepts/number lines, graphs, fractions, probability, geometry, and problem solving, as well as basic operations.
-The full color activity sheets should especially appeal to the younger student.
+This series is correlated to the NCTM standards, and each level will teach skills in number and operations, algebra, geometry, measurement, and data analysis.
+Accordingly, each level incorporates topics such as patterns, number lines, graphs, fractions, probability, and problem-solving, as well as basic math operation skills.
+The authors suggest working through these activity books page-by-page.
+The content spirals, which gives your child time to "digest" new concepts before moving on to more complex material.
+The full-color activity sheets should especially appeal to the younger student.
 Not only are the illustrations eye-catching, but they do an excellent job of demonstrating mathematical representations and relationships.
-Although manipulatives are not required, a link to a virtual manipulative website is provided in case additional concrete level reinforcement is needed.
-A wide variety of exercises and activities are utilized to keep your child both interested and motivated.
-For instance, Thinker Doodles and Mind Benders activities from parent company Critical Thinking are scattered throughout.